mvatanen/domain-map/README.md

 Only one graphviz/dot picture generation format is enabled.
 Others are commented out (check the end of the scripts).
 Some formats can't be generated if there are too many objects.

+If you want more advanced graphics (you have too many nodes for dot), try this: https://gephi.github.io/ ( use Oracle Java JDK 7 )

 You can also buy more accurate MaxMind database